ou-sbselab/class-discord-bot/README.md

-# class-discord-bot
+# DeadBot
-Discord bot for class interactions
+Discord bot for providing deadline (and other) information for class.